-I began using pomegranate seed oil on a daily basis in January, 2011, for a skin rash brought on by an autoimmune condition.
+I began using pomegranate seed oil on a daily basis in January 2011, for a skin rash.
 Most products didn’t cause the rash, but a hefty chunk of them made the situation worse.
-Kukui nut oil and organic jojoba oil were both very soothing, but did not offer the same benefits I experienced after adding pomegranate seed oil to my daily regimen.
+Kukui nut oil and organic jojoba oil were both very soothing but did not offer the same benefits I experienced after adding pomegranate seed oil to my daily regimen.

 - Firmer, more supple skin (the rash left my facial skin very fragile)